joelgoodman/jggweb/posts/2009-09-22-a-quarter-of-a-century.md

 All in all, a good birthday so far, with lots of promise.

-Also, [David Hechler](http://dhechler.com) informed me that today is both summer and fall (as it turns to Autumn around 5:something PM tonight).
+Also, I was informed that today is both summer and fall (as it turns to Autumn around 5:something PM tonight).
 That's interesting, I think.